 Csilla, our Wellbeing Advisor offers interventions to actively support behavioural change, particularly for individuals with long-term conditions where lifestyle change could help.
 Such advice may focus on weight management, adhering to a treatment regime, becoming more active or managing mood.
 Support is also on offer for those who would like to take a preventative approach to reducing their risk of heart disease, stroke, cancer and type 2 diabetes through following a health lifestyle.
 Our GPs refer patients to Csilla, or alternatively you can call the surgery and ask to make an appointment.

-Allison and Bex are the Lime Tree Surgery’s Care Coordinators.
+Allison, Bex, Debbie and Marty are the Lime Tree Surgery’s Care Coordinators.
 They work with patients with long term conditions and complex health and social needs to offer support and guidance on accessing services.
 They particularly focus their time on frail individuals, those with learning disabilities those with severe mental illness and their carers.
 The aim of Care Coordinators is to enhance the quality of an individual’s care and support them to manage their long-term needs to live as well and as independently as possible.
 Please ask a member of our reception team if you think that you or a loved one would benefit from speaking with the Care Coordinator team.

 Our Pharmacy Team of Clinical Pharmacists and Pharmacy Technicians focus on day-to-day medication queries from patients, and hospital letters and discharges, and ensure all patients are monitored appropriately for the medications they are taking.
 The team focus on Care Home residents and Structured Medication Reviews for those on complex and problematic polypharmacy in particular.